Robert M. Liebe

 Chief Innovation Officer

 Dr. Buede has over twenty-five years of experience in both the theoretical development and engineering application of decision support technologies.
 This experience has addressed military and business decision problems, as well as multisensor data fusion technology.
 These applications have fallen in the areas of resource allocation, R&D priorities, mission area analysis (or strategic planning), requirements definition, system design, system acquisition, and system development.
 Dr. Buede has managed projects funded by the National Science Foundation, Army Research Institute, numerous Army and Navy development commands, and elements of the Intelligence Community.
-He has won several best paper awards and is a Fellow of the International Council on Systems Engineering.
+He has one several best paper awards.
+He is a Fellow of the International Council on Systems Engineering, 2001.

 Russell B. Mosier

 Mr. Mosier has twenty years of experience as a Decision Analyst.
 Mr. Mosier has applied decision analysis techniques in Portfolio Analysis, Portfolio Management, Analysis of Alternatives, Business Case Analyses, Trade Studies, Strategic Planning, and Resource Allocation studies for Joint and Service programs of all ACAT levels.
 His analyst toolkit includes Multiple Objective Decision Analysis techniques, operations research, rapid prototyping, combat modeling, and spreadsheet cost modeling, among other techniques for delivering insights to his clients and executive decision makers.